February 2016 Competition

 - indications of other planned resources, including leveraging of cash and in-kind support from the host institution and/or from partner organizations;

-- quality of the knowledge mobilization plans, including effective dissemination and exchange, and plans to engage with stakeholders within and/or beyond the research community; and
+- quality and appropriateness of the knowledge mobilization plans, including effective dissemination, exchange, and engagement with stakeholders within and/or beyond the research community applicable; and

 - Capability—The expertise to succeed (30%):